Showing is a biosecurity risk

 and new acquisitions should be limited to rams.
 Unfortunately,

-U.S. shepherds, making ram introduction usually necessary.
+U.S. shepherds, making introduction of new rams periodically necessary.

 It may be possible for large flocks to select their own ram